Star Citizen In-Game Economy

 One of the most common misunderstandings about Star Citizen is that ALL SHIPS currently sold are the base model of the ship.
 Each ship has many components that can be upgraded (engines, shields, furniture, modules, equipment...).

 In Star Citizen upgrading the ship to its maximum potential will cost more than the original ship itself.
-Higher tier component prices scale up in price and a more upgraded ship can outperform a more expensive upgraded ship.
+Higher tier component prices scale up in price and a more upgraded ship can outperform a more expensive unupgraded ship.
 This means that having 5 ships (for example) to operate, maintain and upgrade will set a player back compared to those who have just one ship that they focus on.
+Additionally, it means that players who plan on rotating several "copies" of the same ship in order to abuse insurance claims will lose to teams of players who have the same version of the ship but upgraded and cared for.

 If this sounds incorrect or strange, consider this again from the following different perspective.
 The ship type affects the missions available.
 Different locations offer different missions and travel location is persistent.
 This means that as a general rule, unless the ship is specifically for transit, players will want to maximize usage from one ship suited to their skills rather than spend too much time changing ships, traveling to mission locations and having to "restart" some progress each time.